Log Bagging Made Eazi

 This timelapse video shows three operators filling fifty 60x45 nets in 16 1/2 minutes, equating to almost 200 nets per hour.

-We manufacture and supply the the Eazi-Pak Firewood Bagging Machine which is designed to make bagging firewood and logs an easy and highly productive process.
+We manufacture and supply the the Eazi Pak Maxi & Midi Firewood Bagging Machines which are designed to make bagging firewood and logs an easy and highly productive process.

 Why is there a need for this machine?

 Every other process in the Forest industry has been mechanised from timber harvesting through to firewood processing.
 This is due to the need to replace highly expensive labour costs and reduce production time, in order to increase profitability for all businesses.
 So why should the netting of firewood be considered any differently.

 "Two human brains and four hands cannot be replicated by a machine"

 Until now attempts to mechanise bagging have been either too expensive and/or too complicated.
 The main reason for this is that as no two logs are identical in shape etc, a mechanism to actually place any log in the net does not exist.